uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/10/index.md

 Some people are tech-savvy enough to appreciate open source software and make Linux as their daily driver and I kind of understand that.
-However, the reason the normies can't use Linux is that the workflow, the setup, the software availability and the installation method for some software.
+However, the reason the normies can't use Linux is that the workflow, the setup, the software availability and the installation method for some software are unfamiliar to them.

 Additionally, desktop Linux is more centered around seasoned developers and enthusiasts rather than the common people.
 And most people buy computers with pre-installed operating systems *which of course is **Windows** or **MacOS*** given that
 Linux has a very small marketshare (around 1-2%).
 Those operating systems were designed